niloysikdar/React-Portfolio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
 about: Submit a bug report to help us improve
-labels: "bug"
+labels: 'bug'
-title: ""
+title: ''
-assignees: ""
+assignees: ''
 ---

 ## Describe the Bug 🐛